laxtools/article/math/doing math well.md

    - example: field
      - it is like numbers we know
      - has 4 basic operations w/ addition, substraction, multiplication, division
-     - we know that addition / substraction and multiplication / divions are pairs of a group
+     - we know that addition / substraction and multiplication / divions are operations of a group
      - and there is a relation w/ distributive law for addition and multiplication

    - concept can define objects and operations.